727800350/note/latex/computer/java.md

 ## AOP 面向切面编程
 Aspect Oriented Programming entails breaking down program logic into distinct parts called so-called concerns.
-The functions that span multiple points of an application are called cross-cutting concerns and these cross-cutting concerns are conceptually separate from the application's business logic.
+The functions that span multiple points of an application are called cross-cutting concerns and these cross-cutting concerns are conceptually separate from the application business logic.
 There are various common good examples of aspects like logging, auditing, declarative transactions, security, and caching etc.

 Spring AOP module provides interceptors to intercept an application, for example, when a method is executed, you can add extra functionality before or after the method execution.